kernelci/kernelci-project/kernelci.org/content/en/org/tsc/_index.md

 Because our members are spread across the world, and normally cannot attend a meeting all at once, the preferred approach is to vote by email.

+If a vote cannot be resolved by the TSC, any voting member may refer the matter to the LF Projects Series Manager for assistance in reaching a resolution.

 Abstentions are not counted as votes.
 Effectively, they are the same as not attending a meeting or not replying to an email.
 For example, with 7 TSC members in a meeting, if 3 are abstaining, 3 vote "yes" and 1 votes "no", we